Allegheny-Computer-Science-112-S2018/cs112-S2018-practical6-starter/README.md

 the content that explains the steps of both an analytical and empirical evaluation of an algorithm.
-To learn more about recursion, please read Sections 5.1 through 5.5, focusing on Section 5.1's introduction to recursion and Section 5.5's Code Fragment 5.13 that explains the `RecursiveFibonacci` algorithm.
+To learn more about recursion, please read Sections 5.1 through 5.5, focusing on Section 5.1's introduction to recursion and Section 5.5's Code Fragment 5.13 that explains the `RecursiveFactorial` algorithm.
 Please see the course instructor or one of the teaching assistants or tutors if you have questions about any of these reading assignments.